 Platinum

-Applications: Platinum is often prevalent in the jewellery industry.
+Applications: Platinum is often prevalent in the jewelry industry.
 Its primary use is in catalytic converters for automobiles, lorries, and buses.
 The reaction utilizes platinum as a catalyst for nitric acid, silicone, and benzene in the chemical industry.
 Fuel cells also use platinum as a catalyst to enhance their efficiency.

 Tin